-Don’t you just love changing your holiday decor each year?
+Don’t you love changing your holiday decor each year?
 But what do you do with last year’s decorations?
 And what about all those new styles when you have boxes and boxes of the old style?
-Well, don’t throw away those old decorations because here is how to repurpose old Christmas décor to make it look fresh and up to the minute.
-See these eco-friendly and budget options to update old decor.
+Well, don’t throw away those old decorations.
+Here is how to repurpose old Christmas décor to make it look fresh and up to date.
+See these eco-friendly and budget-friendly options to update old decor.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)